Goals and Objectives

 - Implement a robust testing suite using TDD

-- Make network requests to API endpoints to retrieve and manipulate data
+- Make network requests to retrieve data

 Feel free to use the above sites as inspiration for your UI, but note that there is NO COMP provided for this project.
 We expect you to design your own dashboard layout that is relevant to the data being displayed.